 - FIN 301 Introduction to Finance

 - MARK 301 Introduction to Marketing

-- · SMO 301 Behavior in Organizations
+- SMO 301 Behavior in Organizations

-- · SMO 430 Introduction to Small Business Management
+- SMO 430 Introduction to Small Business Management

-- · MATH 114 Elementary Calculus I

-- · STAT 151 Introduction to Applied Statistics I
+- MATH 114 Elementary Calculus I - STAT 151 Introduction to Applied Statistics I tion

-- ★3 to ★6 chosen from

-- · Education Chart 2 Career and Technology Studies Minor Requirements (recommend EDCT or EDIT courses)
+Education Chart 2 Career and Technology Studies Minor Requirements (recommend EDCT or EDIT courses)

-- · OR

-Note: Up to ★30 Advanced Standing can be granted for relevant provincial and federal journey certification, degree, or two-year certificate or diploma in Career and Technology Studies major categories.
-Contact the Department of Secondary Education for more information.

-• EDSE 495 - Curriculum and Teaching in Secondary School Career Education
+- Note: Up to ★30 Advanced Standing can be granted for relevant provincial and federal journey certification, degree, or two-year certificate or diploma in Career and Technology Studies major categories.
+Contact the Department of Secondary Education for more information. - EDSE 495 Curriculum and Teaching in Secondary School Career Educa-